Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 He stepped up the path that winded up and down the hills.
 He passed Jiang Cheng silently, knowing how many questions and words of anger burned on the man’s tongue, unable to answer any of them.
 “I’ll join you in Lanling in two months,” he said simply; then he crossed the first of his barriers and felt sound and rotten air clear from around him.

 Wen Qing was waiting for him at the top of the path when he reached it.
-So were a few of the omega, the more curious ones who always awaited an occasion to speak with him for some reason.
+So were a few of the kunze, the more curious ones who always awaited an occasion to speak with him for some reason.
 “Don’t worry,” he told them, “Jiang Cheng was only here to ask me for something.
 He’s not going to attack us.”

 “Is it true what they say,” said a man of thirty, delicate and pretty-faced, one of the rare few of that age and appearance whom Wei Wuxian could convince to leave their houses.
 “That you are this sect leader’s shixiong?”